openshift/installer/README.md

 ##### Terraform

-Tectonic Installer includes and requires a specific version of Terraform.
-This is included in the Tectonic Installer tarball.
+Tectonic Installer includes and requires a specific version of [Terraform](https://terraform.io).
 See the [Tectonic Installer release notes][release-notes] for information about which Terraform versions are compatible.

-Download and install the included Terraform binary for your OS or use your favorite package manager.
+Download and install the [official Terraform binary](https://www.terraform.io/downloads.html) for your OS, use your favorite package manager, or use the one binary that is included in the Tectonic Installer's release tarball.

 ##### Yarn